A school council is group of students who are elected to represent the views of all pupils and to improve their school.

 · Visited another school council at their school.

 Walverden will again, elect some hard working and dedicated members to the council this year, which will lead to us great achievements.

 The school, the School Council and the pupils will work as one to help each other reach our school vision;

 to dream, to believe and to achieve.

 Pendle Pupil Parliament

-Pendle Pupil Parliament has a high profile in the local area and meetings are often attended by important guests such as the local MP, police and local business owners.
+Pendle Pupil Parliament has a high profile in the local area and meetings are often attended by important guests such as the local MP, the police and local business owners.